axelkennedal/dropp/README.md

 # Feedback, bugs and feature requests
 If you want to submit feedback, found a bug or want to request a feature:
-* Check if there already is a related [issue](https://github.com/axelkennedal/dropp/issues)
+* Check if there already is a related [issue](https://github.com/axelkennedal/versed/issues)
   * If there is, add a comment to it.
-  * If there isn't, create a [new issue](https://github.com/axelkennedal/dropp/issues/new)
+  * If there isn't, create a [new issue](https://github.com/axelkennedal/versed/issues/new)

 If you just want to leave some positive feedback and make my day, you can attach a message to a donation at https://buymeacoffee.com/axelkennedal.

-dropp is closed source.
+Versed is closed source.